boozallen/sdp-libraries/README.rst

 SDP Libraries
 -------------

-This repository hosts Booz Allen's Solutions Delivery Platform pipeline libraries which integrate with our Jenkins Templating Engine.
+This branch of the repository hosts Booz Allen's Solutions Delivery Platform pipeline *experimental* libraries which integrate with our Jenkins Templating Engine.
+This libraries are either:
+ * copies of the master branch
+ * do not currently meet our standards for full adoption but provide value
+ * were built for specific use cases/deployments but provide a basis for broader use

 `Full Documentation. <https://boozallen.github.io/sdp-libraries/>`